ftravers/datomic-tutorial/README.md

 ## Testdata<a id="sec-1-4" name="sec-1-4"></a>

-Now that we've defined a field, lets make use of it by creating/inserting an entity that makes use of the newly created field.
-Remember data inside datomic is just a map, so lets just create that map:
+Now that we've defined a field, let's make use of it by creating/inserting an entity that makes use of the newly created field.
+Remember data inside datomic is just a map, so let's just create that map:

     (def test-data